truenas/middleware/docs/userguide/index.rst

   .

 * `Freenas-testing <http://lists.freenas.org/mailman/listinfo/freenas-testing>`_
   : FreeNAS® developers are subscribed to this list.
-Technical questions about the upcoming FreeNAS release and feedback on testing snapshots can be posted here.
+Technical questions about the upcoming FreeNAS® release and feedback on testing snapshots can be posted here.

 * `Freenas-translations <http://lists.freenas.org/mailman/listinfo/freenas-translations>`_